robinmoon2/AI_Application_HY/README.md

 1. e4
 ```
 Then we ask it to predict the next word.
-The advantage of this technique is that the model have the complete context of the game as all the moves are given to it.
+Other advantage of this technique is that the model have the complete context of the game as all the moves are given to it.

+We tried to use this technique to make a GPT model predict the winner of a game.
+We used the Gemini model from Google.

 ---